Paatal/project-repo-template/README.md

 ## Problem statement
 Before this example repo, team members had a hard time understanding the expectations for what the repo and associated milestones should look like.
 This repo provides a concrete (though abstracted) instantiation.

+Please include a Project Statement on your landing page.
 Your problem statement should be in the form of: What can CTSAs/the community not do now, that would be addressed by this project's success?
+A problem statement should be a clear vision and the overall method that will be used to solve the problem at hand.

 ## Longer project description
 (we will migrate these from the Project Matrix for you)